stefan-hoeck/idris2-ilex/README.md

 Below is the record of mutable references we are going to use to accumulate
 lines: As usual, we include the fields for keeping track of token bounds.
-In addition, we have mutable references for accumulating quoted strings, the current list, and the whole table.
+In addition, we have mutable references for accumulating quoted strings, the current line, and the whole table.
 Typically, we call this the parser's *stack*, even though it consists of more than a single (snoc)list: